ryancurrah/ryancurrah.github.io/_posts/2015-10-29-features-salt-states-should-have.md

 published: true
 ---

-One thing I have learned over the year of managing a Salt code base is to make sure you provide your salt developers a good framework for implementing monitoring, log aggregation and tests along with there states.
+One thing I have learned over the year of managing a Salt code base is to make sure you provide your salt developers a good framework for implementing monitoring, log aggregation and tests along with their states.

 The solution I implemented is to allow the developers to present those configurations in the pillars as shown in the example below.

-This allows you to enforce that these configs must be must present when a new state is requested to be merged into your code base.
-Some basic things that I would suggest that must be implemented with new states are...
+Potentially you should enforce that these items be present when a new state is created.
+Some basic things that I would suggest that should be implemented with new states are...

 1. Monitoring configs
 2. Log aggregation configs
 3. Tests

 Below illustrates how item 1 and 2 can be implemented.

 ## Example Pillar definitions for shared services that states can utilize